 Nomad Tip 1) Know that nowhere can compare to home and don’t just make peace with that but embrace it too.

-It’s easy when you’re travelling short term or taking trips to not get bogged down by cultural differences.
+It’s easy when you’re traveling short term or taking trips to not get bogged down by cultural differences.
 Short term it is much easier to revel in the fact you’re eating rice for breakfast, constantly covering your shoulders or mastering the technique required to use squat toilets.
 Long term that can become slightly more difficult.
 In the short term, power cuts and a lack of Wi-Fi can feel exciting, but longer term these can become frustrating.
 Especially if you’re trying to work.

 It’s important to keep a cool head and learn how to prepare for these unforeseen circumstances so you can deal with them appropriately should they occur again.
 I learnt the hard way that local SIM cards are an insanely good idea, if only to tell family (and work) that you are out of a Wi-Fi zone.